This article was last updated by on

 Best Soil Mix for Arrowhead Plant: For Sale

-Alternatively, you can purchase commercial potting mixes for your Arrowheads, but the varieties of mixes online, claiming to be the best, can be confusing.
+Alternatively, you can purchase commercial potting mixes for your Arrowheads.
+But the varieties of combinations online, claiming to be the best, can be confusing.

 Here are a few commercial potting mix options for your Arrowhead plant that you can use as a go-to option.